jessmitch42/daily-permissions-can-admin/README.md

 With this demo app, admins can click a button next to non-admins' names to make them an admin.
 Admins can also test their admin privileges by ejecting participants (non-admins) from the call via a button.

 Admins _cannot_ eject or remove other admins from the call.
+Non-admins can see the participant list but do not see the "Make admin" or "Remove from call" buttons.
 ![Non-admin view in-call](./public/nonadmin.png)

 This app uses [Daily Prebuilt](https://www.daily.co/products/prebuilt-video-call-app/) and [Next.js](https://nextjs.org/).